Ghana: Heritage & Culture

 Itinerary

-An emotional stop at Assin Manso, a prominent town along the enslaved African trade route where so many of our ancestors from the northern parts of Ghana, Burkina Faso and Niger were marched bare foot in shackles heading towards the coast.
-The town surrounds the Ndonkor Nsuo {Slave River).
-This river is where enslaved Africans were checked for fitness and bathed before being transported to Cape Coast for shipment to the Americas.
-They would have walked hundreds of kilometers from Northern Ghana through thick forests in shackles and chains, many being in poor health once they reached Assin Manso.
-Once bathed and rested they would continue the final 32-mile march to the dungeons of Cape Coast or Elmina Castles where they would remain for up to 6 weeks before being shipped to the Americas.
-In 1998, a symbolic gesture was made when the bodies of two free {previously enslaved) Africans, Samuel Carson from New York U.S.A and Crystal from Kingston Jamaica were returned to Cape Coast Castle and symbolically passed through the “Door of no Return” before being transported to Assin Manso for re-internment.
-After learning the history, having time to reflect, and visiting the river we continue to Cape Coast.
+A poignant visit awaits at Assin Manso, a significant town along the enslaved African trade route.
+Here, many of our ancestors from northern Ghana, Burkina Faso, and Niger were marched barefoot in shackles, heading towards the coast.
+The town surrounds the Ndonkor Nsuo (Slave River), where enslaved Africans were examined for fitness and bathed before being transported to Cape Coast for shipment to the Americas.
+They endured a grueling journey, walking hundreds of kilometers from Northern Ghana through dense forests in shackles and chains.
+By the time they reached Assin Manso, many were in poor health.
+After being bathed and rested, they would undertake the final 32-mile march to the dungeons of Cape Coast or Elmina Castles, where they would wait for up to six weeks before being shipped to the Americas.

 Book This Itinerary as a Private Tour